-When you write a check, you don't always have to specify who gets the money.
-A check that says "Pay to the Order of: Cash" can be cashed or deposited by anybody.
-That may be convenient, but it's also risky.
+When you write a check, you don't always have to name the recipient.
+For example, you can write a check that says "Pay to the Order Of: Cash.”
+While this can be convenient, it also means the check can be cashed or deposited by anybody.

 What Is a Check to Cash?

-A check payable to cash has the word "Cash" on the line where you normally write your payee’s name.
-Because the check is not payable to a specific person or organization, anybody who has possession of the check can cash or deposit the check.
+A check payable to cash has the word "Cash" on the line where you normally write the payee’s name.
+Because, in this instance, the check is not payable to a particular person or organization, anybody who has possession of the check can cash or deposit the check.

 Just Like Cash

-A check payable to cash is (more or less) just like cash—anybody can use it.
-If the check gets lost, whoever finds it can cash it or deposit it unless you stop payment on the check first.
+A check payable to cash is (more or less) similar to cash—anybody can use it, assuming the check doesn’t bounce.
+If the check gets lost, though, whoever finds it can cash it or deposit it unless you stop payment on the check first.
 Likewise, the recipient can give the check to somebody else.

 Why Write a Check to Cash?